Environment

 Catherington Greening

-Catherington Greening was established in 2009 with the aim of raising awareness on greening issues in the local area and to reduce the CO2 footprint of the village.
+Catherington Greening was established in 2009 with the aim of raising awareness of greening issues in the local area and to reduce the CO2 footprint of the village.